GispoCoding/QGIS-visualization-workshop/README.md

     autoUpdateLayers()

 This scipt updates a layer based on the name.
 So first we have to rename the ship layer to ship_autoUpdate.
+Leave it running and admire your dashboard.
+For the ultimate look you should press CTRL + Shift + Tab to enter map only mode.

+## Conclusions
+This repository is work in progress.
+It was first created in September 2020 and the idea is to iterate the contents further in later workshops.
+PR's and issues (e.g. on content proposals) are welcome!